fgcz/bfabricPy/README.md

 - install current stable Debian Linux release (any current BSD like or Microsoft OS will do)

-- install the python3 package as follow:
+- install the python3 package as follows:

 ```{bash}
 git clone git@github.com:fgcz/bfabricPy.git  \